Cozy Winter Reads

 The first storm of the year hit the shores of Ireland recently and as usual, the UK, Irish and Dutch meteorological societies have drawn up a list of names that proceeds alphabetically for when weather conditions meet a certain criteria.
 We started with Storm Arwen, which means 'good' or 'fair' in Welsh; I can confirm that the storm was neither, with driving rain and blasts of icy wind lashing us out of it.
 Storm Barra followed a few weeks later, and caused severe flooding damage.
 Lets hope we don’t get as far as Storm Willemien.

 The good thing of course is that this is perfect reading weather.
 As the window frames rattled and rain struck the panes like handfuls of gravel, I got to thinking about books that I have read that are suitable for this weather.
-So curl up on the sofa, pour yourself your favourite hot drink, stick a few 50p’s in the leccy meter and lose yourself amongst the pages, as I ask the question: ‘What is a good winter book?’
+So curl up on the sofa, pour your favourite hot drink, throw a few logs on the fire and lose yourself amongst the pages, as I ask the question: ‘What is a good winter book?’

 The Snow Child by Eowyn Ivey